forlilab/Meeko/docs/source/installation.rst

 - ProDy

-If using ProDy, please ensure that your Python version is <3.12 if using ProDy.
+If using ProDy, please ensure that your Python version is <3.12.
 For more details see :ref:`suport-py312`.

 - espaloma